Asif-ECE/Asif-ECE/README.md

     },
     "current_role": "Data Analyst",
     "passionate_role": "Software Engineer",
-    "looking_for_role": "I am currently working as a Data Analyst, but my passion lies in software engineering.
-I am actively seeking opportunities in the software engineering field to channel my enthusiasm and skills.", "learning_focus": "I am currently learning the DevOps side of things to broaden my skill set and stay updated with industry trends.", "problem_solver": "I am a dedicated problem solver and enjoy tackling coding challenges.
+    "looking_for_roles": ["Software Engineer", "DevOps Engineer", "Cloud Engineer"], "learning_focus": "learning the DevOps side of things to broaden my skill set and stay updated with industry trends.", "problem_solver": "I am a dedicated problem solver and enjoy tackling coding challenges.
 I solve LeetCode problems daily as a hobby.", "fun_fact": "There are two ways to write error-free programs; only the third one works" }